 Employment by industry refers to the type of business conducted by a person's employer.
-Education, health care, and social services is the largest employment industry (25%) for Sanford residents, followed by professional, scientific, management, administrative, and waste management services (13%), manufacturing (9%) and construction (9%).
-These employment trends are comparable to other rural communities in the county.
+Education, health care, and social services is the largest employment industry (25%) for Sanford residents, followed by manufacturing (17%) and construction (12%).
+In Sanford, more residents work in the manufacturing and construction industries compared to the county as a whole.